 Asthma is a chronic inflammatory respiratory disease.
 It can affect people of any age, but often starts in childhood.
 Asthma is a variable disease which can change throughout a person's life, throughout the year and from day to day.
 It is characterised by attacks (also known as exacerbations) of breathlessness and wheezing, with the severity and frequency of attacks varying from person to person.
 The attacks are associated with variable airflow obstruction and inflammation within the lungs, which if left untreated can be life-threatening, however with the appropriate treatment can be reversible.

-In 2013, the World Health Organization estimated that 235 million people had asthma worldwide.
+In 2018, the Global Asthma report estimated that asthma affects 339 million people worldwide.
 It is the most common chronic condition to affect children, and in the UK approximately 5.4 million people (1.1 million children and 4.3 million adults) currently get treatment for asthma (Asthma UK).

 The causes of asthma are not well understood.
 A number of risk factors are associated with the condition, often in combination.
 These influences can be genetic (the condition clusters in families) and/or environmental (such as inhalation of allergens or chemical irritants).
 Occupational causes of asthma in adults are often under-recognised.